 We build the frontend, backend, machine learning platform and the entire product lifecycle.
 We come up with product ideas, do the analysis and deliver a product.
-We have several data scientists in our team, and we all work together to not only discover the art of the possible, but make it real.
+We have several data scientists in our team, and we all work together to not only discover the art of the possible but make it real.

 I’m a massive fan and advocate for the Scrum/Agile framework.
 I truly believe in teamwork, sharing and empowering full stack developers to do the right thing.
-All our team members are multi-discipline and learn from each other, we fail together and we succeed together.
-The team is geographically dispersed, so we are used to pairing remotely, so not much change except for our absent after work social gatherings – which we hope to change in the near future as we come out of lockdown 😬
+All our team members are multi-disciplined and learn from each other, we fail together and we succeed together.
+The team is geographically dispersed, so we are used to pairing remotely, so not much change except for our absent after-work social gatherings – which we hope to change in the near future as we come out of lockdown 😬